kevin11h/Francis-Chan-Sermons-on-Money/README.md

 # 22. Peace is not about Circumstances.
 It's about Faith How to defeat anxiety https://www.youtube.com/watch?v=Q4YMLVn85y0

-Francis Chan Filet of Fish Sermon https://www.youtube.com/watch?v=Q4YMLVn85y0&t=17m42s

-23. Destroying Consumerism Christianity - Simon and the Sinful Woman.
+# 23. Destroying Consumerism Christianity - Simon and the Sinful Woman.
 Anointing of Jesus.
 Parable of the Debtors https://www.youtube.com/watch?v=YseiDKLI6-I
 Destroy Consumerism
 Debt Forgiveness - Sins & Guilt Forgiven